 - Ask, “Would you like me to help you?”

 - Tell your partner what the word is.

 Not only is the phonetic approach presented as one of many options, it is buried smack in the middle of the list, right below “put in what makes sense.”
 (Is there no possibility that more than one word might make sense?)
 Notably, Routman does not even advise that children attempt to sound out a word by themselves before asking their partner for help.

 The message is clear: a little bit of phonics is ok now and then, but it should by no means be the go-to option, and there are lots of other strategies that are just as good.

-Furthermore, the suggestion that students attempt to sound out full words is immediately undermined by the following, confusedly expressed point, which recommends covering part of a word and asking what it says—one can only infer that children are supposed to ask what the uncovered portion of the word says.
-(Unless, of course, they are indeed intended to cover up part of a word and then determine the missing piece.)
-And what exactly happens after that?
-Children are supposed to guess the identity of the whole word, based on one random part of it?
+Furthermore, the suggestion that students attempt to sound out full words is immediately undermined by the following, confusedly expressed point, which recommends covering part of a word and asking what it says.
+In a remarkable feat of pretzel logic, children are taught that reading means ignoring the letters that are actually on the page.
 One can easily imagine a six-year-old swapping “sold” for “stole,” or “picked” for “packed.”
-It is difficult to imagine a method better designed to facilitate misunderstandings.
+In fact, it is difficult to imagine a method better designed to facilitate misunderstandings.